-7 Email Lead Capture Strategies in 2019
+7 Email Lead Capture Strategies to Use in 2022

-- Ask, “what’s in it for me?”
+- Ask, “What’s in it for me?”

-- Target the right segments of your audience
+- Target the right segments of your audience.

-- Target your audience at the correct time
+- Target your audience at the correct time.

-- Reduce friction where possible
+- Reduce friction where possible.

-- Choose the best lead capture tools for the job
+- Choose the best lead capture tools for the job.

-1. Ask, “what’s in it for me?”
+1. Ask, “What’s in it for me?”

 While every company in every industry may have a different tactical implementation to capture email leads, at the core of every strategy is this formula: